Bread05/Epicgamergaminggamergame/README.md

 Hey MAX!!
 This is where i'll share the mediafire link!!
 EQUIPABLE SWORDS FTW!!!
 i just noticed we hit 50 commits woohoo

-=] Games gonna be so good.
-wheres the link :spongebobsadimage: https://www.mediafire.com/file/8uty6ljc4we2c17/Epicgamergaminggamergame-main.zip/file ---> there's the link..Slow going on my progress.
+wheres the link :spongebobsadimage:
+>>>https://www.mediafire.com/file/8uty6ljc4we2c17/Epicgamergaminggamergame-main.zip/file ---> there's the link..Slow going on my progress.
 I am going to figure out the sword for a few hours tonight.
-I will send you my work tomorow, hope i nail it.
+I will send you my work tomorow, hope i nail it
+>>>ALRIGHT, I think its going well. still not ready but i'll send you something tom. spent 2 hours on it tonight